02-003 Code of Conduct_20212-003

 All disclosure statements will be a matter of public record.

-the Member to return the gift, reimburse the donor for the value of any gift or benefit already
+may direct the Member to return the gift, reimburse the donor for the value of any gift or

-of $500 or gifts and benefits from one source during a calendar year worth in excess of $500,
+excess of $500 or gifts and benefits from one source during a calendar year worth in

 13. Use of Town Property, Services and Other Resources

-equipment, supplies, services, staff or other resources for activities other than the business of
+facilities, equipment, supplies, services, staff or other resources for activities other than

-to elections.
-Members shall not use the property, land, facilities, equipment, supplies, services or
+respect to elections.
+Members shall not use the property, land, facilities, equipment,

-other resources of the Town or the Local Board (including but not limited to Councillor
+supplies, services or other resources of the Town or the Local Board (including but not

 14. Implementation

-convey to each other and all stakeholders that they have read, understand and accept the Code
+form to convey to each other and all stakeholders that they have read, understand and

 15. Complaint Protocol

-starting six weeks before nomination day for a regular election, as set out in section 31 of
+time starting six weeks before nomination day for a regular election, as set out in

-day after voting day in a regular election, as set out in section 5 of the Municipal Elections
+after the day after voting day in a regular election, as set out in section 5 of the

-prior to proceeding with the formal complaint process set out in Section 15.2.
+Section 15.1 prior to proceeding with the formal complaint process set out in Section

 15.1 Informal Complaints